 As the result of my tests, I find the ROYAL BAKING POWDER superior to all the others in every respect.
 It is entirely free from all adulteration and unwholesome impurity, and in baking it gives off a greater volume of leavening gas than any other powder.
 It is therefore not only the purest, but also the strongest powder with which I am acquainted.
 WALTER S. HAINES, M. D., Prof. of Chemistry, Rush Medical College, Consulting Chemist, Chicago Board of Health.
 All other baking powders are shown by analysis to contain alum, lime or ammonia.
+BOYAL BAKING POWDER CO., 106 WALL ST., NEW-YORK.

+Manager and the control of the contr

-ROYAL BAKING POWDER CO., 106 WALL ST., NEW-YORK. \$ 7.6 7.6 7.6 7.6 7.6 0.6 0.6 7.6 7.6 7.6 7.6 0.6 6 0.6 7.6 7.6 0.6 6 When You Want to Look on the Bright Side of Things, 'August vitality and general debility.
+When You Want to Look on the Bright Side of Things,

+SAPOLIO

+"August DRINK Flower" (HER

+I used August Flower for Loss of vitality and general debility.
 After taking two bottles I gained 69 lbs.
 I have sold more of your August Flower since I have been in business than any other medicine I ever kept.
 Mr. Peter Zinville says he was made a new man by the use of August Flower, recommended by me.
-I have hundreds tell me that August Flower has done them more good than any other medicine they ever took.
-George W. Dyr, Sardis, Mason Co., Ky.
+I ave hundreds tell me that August Flower has done them more good than any other medicine they ever took.
+GRORGE W. DYE, Sardis, Mason Co., Ky.

-An agreeable Laxative and Neuve Tonio.
-Sold by Druggista or sent by mail.
-25c., 50c. and \$1.00 per package.
-Eamples free.
-KO KO The Favorite Tooth Fowner ≅ Wonderful Patch Plate A new and scientific principle for mending Tim.
-Bruss.
-Copper, Iron and Lead, without the use of acid or sordering from One plate costing is cents will ment its ordinary leaks, which would cost to repair at any the nith's from 1 to 10 ments each.
+KO NO The Pavorite Touts POWDES ≥ Wonderful Patch Plate A new and actentific principle for mending Tin.
+Strass.
+Copper, Iven and Lead, without the use of actd or soldering Iron.
+One plate costing 15 cents will mend 100 ordinary leaks, which would cost to repair at any this mith's from 5 to 10 cents costs.
 Price 15 cents, 2 for 25 cents.
 Anyone can use it.
-Full directions with rank pasts.
-Address THE PATC is PLATE CO., 1614 Susquehanna Ave., Philadelphia.
+Full directions with each pute.
+Address THE FATCH PLATE CO., 1814 Susquehauma Ave., Philadelphia.
 Pa.
 MARIETTA COLLEGE.
 Academy of Marietta College.
 Marietta College for Women.
-Fall term in all departments begins Sept.
-17th.
+Fall term in all departments begins S-pt.
+12th.
 For catalogues and information, address Pres.
 JOHN W. SIMPSON, Marietta, O.